segni-saifeddine/Aks-appGateway-Nginx/README.md

   "10.109.4.9"
 ]
 ```
-I will chose the adresse ip 10.109.4.9 as a Load  balancer service external ip .
+We will chose the adresse ip 10.109.4.9 as a Load  balancer service external ip .

 3- Use Helm to deploy an NGINX ingress controller  :
 ```